 The Eucharist, also called Holy Communion or The Lord's Supper, is offered once or twice every day, using both contemporary and traditional forms.
 Taking bread and wine, using the example of Jesus Christ on the night before he died, Christians remember Christ's death on the cross and determine to make a new community, demonstrating the love of Christ which was his 'new commandment' to his followers.

 Below is a list of regular services.
-More detailed information on upcoming services is available by downloading York Minster's Service Scheme.
+More detailed information on upcoming services is available by downloading the Minster Service Scheme here

 - 7.30 am Matins